How to Clean Your Email and Reach Inbox Zero Today

 It does not always work.

 Legislation is pushing companies more and more to make unsubscribing easier and straightforward for users.
 But this is not always the case, and there have been many instances where you probably unsubscribed and still got some emails afterwards.
-This is because most companies hold your personal data (like your email) in different databases and newsletters, often managed by different parts of the business.
-You may receive some new product features from the Product team and you may receive a great offer from the Commercials team.

 Unsubscribe does not mean Delete.

-One of the ways you can make sure your options are respected is to use a tool like againstdata.com that helps you unsubscribe selectively from different newsletters.
 If you, for example, want to continue using a streaming service, but do not want to be notified on new releases, you can simply choose to unsubscribe from the email address sending you the newsletter.
-This ensures that you can still share the necessary personal data with the company so that they can continue to provide the service.
-At the same time, the newsletter will go away.

 The good thing is that this works with any email from which you receive unwanted communication, and the effect is instant.

 Deletion requests.
-A tactical tool that packs a punch.
+A tactical tool that packs a punch

 Giving away your email for that sweet -20% discount at the pharmacy?
 Guess what, you are getting 40+ emails a month now from them.
 Well, there is also a last resort for companies that you really want to get rid of …

 Our emails are one of the major gateways by which companies or other individuals can gain access.
 One powerful tool at our disposal is the ability to submit personal data deletion requests to online platforms and service providers.
-While it may seem like a routine administrative task, strategically using these requests can be a game-changer in reclaiming control over your digital presence and enhancing your online privacy and keeping your email clean at the same time.

 Many online platforms thrive on collecting and analysing user data to tailor advertisements and content.
 By deleting unnecessary personal information, you disrupt the ability of companies to create detailed profiles for marketing purposes.
-This not only reduces the influx of personalized ads but also limits the extent to which your behaviourand preferences are exploited for commercial gain.

-Strategically utilizing personal data deletion requests allows you to present a more intentional and streamlined digital identity.
-In the era of digital hygiene, where individuals aim to present a cohesive and controlled online persona, deleting outdated or irrelevant information is key.
 This not only declutters your digital footprint but also ensures that the information you choose to share is accurate and reflective of your current preferences and activities.
 A streamlined digital identity not only enhances your online security but also contributes to a more authentic and trustworthy online presence.

 When a company receives a deletion request it has a legal obligation to respond to the requester within 30 days.
 During this time, it will try to confirm your identity and may request some additional information to asses if it is a valid request.
-Secondly, it will research where and what data it has on you, and for what reason.
-Once these investigations are made, they need to fulfil the deletion request and communicate this back to you.

 You need however to be aware that there is some personal data that the companies cannot delete, because it is against the law.
 For example, if you are a past customer of the company, they usually have a legal obligation to keep your financial information for a period of time that you used for invoicing.
 If your deletion request comes before the expiry limit of the legal requirement, they will need to hold on to that data until then.